 Yes, maybe it’s getting harder to pull coaches away from Butler.
 It seems to be trending that way, according to Indy Star columnist Gregg Doyel.
 It’s true — Brad Stevens’ calling to the Boston Celtics was an upgrade.
 His predecessor Todd Lickliter left for Iowa, and before Lickliter, Matta was packing for Xavier.

 But it’s also true that bargaining is the third step in the stages of grief, right after denial and anger.
 It’s hard to gage anger in this case.
 If it surfaces, it’s in small bursts.
 But mostly, emotions circle back to why Holtmann left, which inevitably brings us back to the desire for closure.

 There’s a new guy.
-Through no fault of his own, nothing LaVall Jordan can do will bring closure for Butler fans.
+Through no fault of his own, nothing Jordan can do will bring closure for Butler fans.

 It’s been less than a week since Holtmann left.
 It’ll be strange seeing him in scarlet and gray.
 Part of you wonders what the man does with the amount of Butler clothes he’s surely accumulated over the years.
 It’ll be stranger when he’s not our guy anymore.

-That’s the way sports go.
-Sometimes closure remains out of reach.
+In sports, sometimes closure remains out of reach.
 It eludes fans in every form, like early tournament exits in March and one Hail Mary half court shot to clinch a national title over Duke.

 Even now, almost a decade later, the ball just doesn’t want to go in, kept in limbo by every individual who watched former Butler guard Gordon Hayward heave the ball upwards.